 Construction work can take a toll on the body.
 The industry has one of the highest rates of back injuries and upper body limb disorders.
 This type of disorder accounts for around three fifths of all ill health in the construction sector.

+Around 2.1% of all workers in the sector report that they suffer from a musculoskeletal condition that they believe to be work-related.
 Manual handling training can help to reduce the risk of developing musculoskeletal issues.
+Proper training in the use of lifting equipment can help reduce the risk of musculoskeletal problems.
 The risk is particularly high when performing lots of awkward movements such as bending, crouching, stooping, stretching, twisting and reaching.

 Repetitive work and heavy loads increase risk.
 Workers are also more at risk if they use hand-held power tools for long periods or drive heavy vehicles over rough ground regularly.